Blogs

 Impacts on the Environment:

-• Increased generator use: Diesel or other types of generators to kick in, which results in additional greenhouse gas emissions from burning fossil fuels and increased noise pollution.
+• Increased generator use: Diesel or other types of generators kick in, which results in additional greenhouse gas emissions from burning fossil fuels and increased noise pollution.

 • Food waste: Foods stored in a refrigerator spoil, which can contribute to methane emissions in a landfill as the food decomposes.